282857341/nnFormer/README.md

-# nnFormer: Incorporating Convolution Helps Transformer Outperform nnU-Net in Volumetric Segmentation
+# nnFormer: Interleaved Transformer for Volumetric Segmentation

+Parts of codes are borrowed from [nnU-Net](https://github.com/MIC-DKFZ/nnUNet)

-Code for paper "nnFormer: Incorporating Convolution Helps Transformer Outperform nnU-Net in Volumetric Segmentation".
+Code for paper "nnFormer: Interleaved Transformer for Volumetric Segmentation ".
 Please read our preprint at the following link: [paper_address](paper_address)

 ---
 ## Installation